KETR: History

 KETR began in the early 1970s as the director of the East Texas State University radio-television program, Dr. David Rigney, developed an FCC application for an FM station that would be a teaching laboratory for students.
 KETR's first broadcast went on the air on April 7, 1975.
 The station operated in a former classroom on the first floor of the Journalism Building, with Phil Ebensberger, a veteran Texas commercial radio broadcaster, as general manager and morning-show host.
-The weekday programming originally emphasized local news, information, and middle-of-the-road music from early-morning sign-on to early afternoon; classical music in the early afternoon (this was soon replaced by jazz); National Public Radio’s All Things Considered in the late afternoon; various public affairs programs in the early evening, including live broadcasts of Commerce City Commission meetings; and Freeform, a student-hosted rock music program from 9 pm to midnight.
+The weekday programming originally emphasized local news, information, and middle-of-the-road music from early-morning sign-on to early afternoon; classical music in the early afternoon (this was soon replaced by jazz); National Public Radio's All Things Considered in the late afternoon; various public affairs programs in the early evening, including live broadcasts of Commerce City Commission meetings; and Freeform, a student-hosted rock music program from 9 pm to midnight.
 Weekend programs predominantly featured classical music or opera, such as the long-running Texaco Metropolitan Opera broadcasts.

 In 1977, the station moved from its quarters in the Journalism Building to new studios in the Performing Arts Center, where it shared facilities with the Radio-TV program.
 KETR remained in the Performing Arts Center until it moved to new facilities in Binnion Hall in 2008.
-In the early 1980s, after Ebensberger departed, general manager Bill Oellermann obtained FCC approval and a grant to raise KETR’s tower height and to increase power from about 7,500 watts to 100,000 watts.
-This increased the station’s broadcast range from about 20 miles to 75 miles.
-After moving away from National Public Radio programming in the mid-1980s, KETR has recently rejoined NPR and once again features All Things Considered and Morning Edition, among other NPR programs.
+In the early 1980s, after Ebensberger departed, general manager Bill Oellermann obtained FCC approval and a grant to raise KETR's tower height and to increase power from about 10,000 watts to 100,000 watts.
+This increased the station's broadcast range from about 20 miles to 75 miles.
+After moving away from National Public Radio programming in the mid-1980s, KETR once again features All Things Considered and Morning Edition, among other NPR programs.
 KETR was one of the original stations carrying Morning Edition when it debuted in 1979.